Combat

 Brace.
 You make a Vigor saving throw and can choose to use the result in place of your Endurance until the beginning of your next turn.

 Climb.
 You move up to half your walk speed up a vertical surface.
+Your GM may apply a difficulty to this roll.

 Sprint.
 Make an Athletics (dexterity or vigor) roll and move a number of meters equal to the result.
 You can use the result of this roll in place of your walk speed when calculating your jump distance until the end of your next turn.